 For example, you might choose to purchase hosting through HostGator, while you pick up your domain name from a registrar like Domain.com.

-There are dozens of different domain name registrars that you can choose from to change your web server.
+There are dozens of different domain name registration services that you can choose from to change your web server.
 Once you’ve purchased your domain at a separate provider you’ll need to point the nameservers towards your server.

 Once that change has gone into effect, your website will now be live.

 Web Hosting vs Domains: Your Biggest Questions Answered

 You still might have a few questions.
 Here are a few of the top FAQ related to domain names and hosting: